rahiel/archiveror/README.md

 new bookmark and when you open an old bookmark.
 This can be disabled.

-You can manually archive webpages by clicking on the icon, using the Alt+Shift+Y hotkey (configurable), or via the page's right click context menu.
+You can manually archive webpages by clicking on the icon, using the Alt+Shift+Y hotkey (configurable), via the page's right click context menu, or by right-clicking on links on a page.
 The URL for the archive is then copied to your clipboard, so you can easily paste the link for references and citations.

 Happy archiving!